Samsung Galaxy A72 vs Galaxy A71 5G

 Samsung Galaxy A72 vs Galaxy A71 camera comparison

-We are glad to report that the useless and gimmicky "depth" and even overkill 5MP macro cameras that the Galaxy A71 was forcing you to live with are gone from the Galaxy A72, and Samsung added the way more useful 8MP 2x telephoto cam, and a small-res but large in sensor size 2MP macro shot.
+We are glad to report that the useless and gimmicky "depth" and even overkill 5MP macro cameras that the Galaxy A71 was forcing you to live with are gone from the Galaxy A72, and Samsung added the way more useful 8MP 3x telephoto cam, and a small-res, but large in sensor size 2MP macro shot.

-All in all, the quad camera upgrade, the larger battery, and the high refresh rate added to the display are the most meaningful Galaxy A72 vs A71 updates that may force even some of you who have been eyeing the Galaxy S21 range to think twice.
+All in all, the telephoto and camera sensor upgrades, the larger battery, and the high refresh rate added to the display are the most meaningful Galaxy A72 vs A71 updates that may force even some of you who have been eyeing the Galaxy S21 range to think twice at this price point.
+On the other hand, the Galaxy A71 is much cheaper now, yet those upgrades are too sweet to pass on.